-Huawei P40 Pro: Colors occasionally dial up a notch too far but otherwise great with excellent white balance.
+Huawei P40 Pro: Colors occasionally dial up a notch too far but are otherwise great with excellent white balance.
 Mostly good exposure too.

-Sony Xperia 5 II: Most realistic colors out of the four, but much more hit and miss exposure.
+Sony Xperia 5 II: Most realistic colors out of the four, but much more hit-and-miss exposure.
 Coolest white balance.

 Cropping in on details

 Moving on to details, all four cameras look great at close and medium range.
-Although even here we can see that Huawei produces the softest, most lifelike details.
+Although even here, we can see that Huawei produces the softest, most lifelike details.
 However, the P40 Pro has the annoying habit of automatically switching to the wide-angle camera for macro shots.
-This lens captures far less detain than the main sensor and I wish this feature could be disabled.
+This lens captures far less detain than the main sensor, and I wish this feature could be disabled.

 Cropping into longer distances highlights the differences.
 Sony offers the least detail but thankfully avoids heavy processing to compensate.
 As a result, it still looks pretty good overall.
-Samsung captures a little more detail but images appear a little oversharp in places.
-Google’s details appear to be touched up too but there’s no denying that the level of detail in bright daylight is exceptional.
+Samsung captures a little more detail, but images appear a little oversharp in places.
+Google’s details appear to be touched up too, but there’s no denying that the level of detail in bright daylight is exceptional.

 Huawei is the softest and most natural-looking of the four, although the results are perhaps a bit too soft in places.
 A perfect result would be somewhere between Google’s and Huawei’s images.
 However, in less than ideal lighting situations, the Pixel 5’s venerable hardware begins to show its age as noise quickly creeps in.
 This has a knock-on effect for fine details but certainly won’t ruin the general look of your pictures.

 The Pixel 5’s results still look acceptable overall, but Huawei and Samsung overtake in the last scenario.
 Particularly when it comes to noise reduction, which you can see on the wooden surface.
 Huawei looks the most realistic — aside from the warm tint — with Samsung resolving a fraction more noise.
 The Xperia 5 II again struggles the most with fine details in less ideal lighting.
-When it comes to picking the best for detail, it’s a toss-up between the Pixel 5 and Huawei P40 Pro depending on the specific shot.
+When it comes to picking the best for detail, it’s a toss-up between the Pixel 5 and Huawei P40 Pro, depending on the specific shot.